About your passport

 Did you know?

 Over 100 countries, including the United States, France and the United Kingdom, use ePassports.
 The International Civil Aviation Organization recommends their use.

 All new Canadian passports are 36-page books that have a data chip in them.
 They are called ePassports.

-- It reduces the risk of tampering and identity fraud by adding more layers of identity checks, all of which must match.
+- reduced risk of tampering and identity fraud through more layers of identity checks

-- By having stronger identity checks, ePassports reduce the risk of other countries putting visa requirements on travellers.
-(Needing a visa can add up to $150 per trip, depending on the country.)
+- stronger identity checks which reduce the risk of other countries putting visa requirements on travellers

-- Canada's ePassport has digital security features and images that are unique to the Government of Canada.
-This helps border authorities ensure that the passport is authentic and valid.
+- digital security features and images that are unique to Canada and help border authorities ensure that the passport is authentic and valid

-Canadians who would like to see the information stored on their e-chip to make sure it is correct may do so by visiting a passport office.
+Visit a passport office to see the information stored on your e-chip and to make sure it is correct.

 Text version: Transcript Video